AdobeDocs/analytics-platform.en/help/components/overview.md

 ![](assets/components.png)

-See [Create a freeform analysis project](/help/analysis-workspace/build-workspace-project/t-freeform-project.md) for information about using Components in a project.
+See [Create a project](/help/analysis-workspace/home.md) for information about using Components in a project.

 ## Component actions